flancian/garden/agora install.md

   - [[gardens yaml]]
   - [[agora bot yaml]]
 - [[typescript]]

-You need to create a Python virtual environment, install packages from `requirements.txt`, then run `./run-prod.sh` either on a shell or as a [[systemd service]].
+You need to create a Python virtual environment, install packages from `requirements.txt`. run `./setup.sh` and it'll at least try to point you in the right direction :)

+Then run `./run-prod.sh` either on a shell or as a [[systemd service]].
 This will pull from all sources in the root repository's `gardens.yaml` in a loop.

 You can also optionally run a number of bots that will interact with people in supported platforms.
 See the `bots` directory and https://github.com/flancian/agora-bridge#install for more.